starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 Extract the zipped directory and open it in your file browser.

 - Step 3
 Run lug-helper.sh, you can do this by clicking on it and telling it to run as a program.
-Or by navigating opening the location in a terminal and typing `./lug-helper.sh`
+Or by navigating to/opening the location in a terminal and typing `./lug-helper.sh`

 - Step 4 Ignore if you have already installed the game and go to 4a.
 If a fresh install run the `preflight check` and resolve any issues that come up.
 We will be using `wine` for the duration of this guide.